-All Summer long, we’ve been taking you to some of our favorite Texas towns squares.
-We’re back this week to take you to the town voted ‘the most beautiful town square in Texas’, Georgetown!
+We love taking you to some of our favorite Texas towns squares.
+We’re back this week to visit the place voted ‘the most beautiful town square in Texas!’
+This is Georgetown!

 Here are five places we recommend when you visit Georgetown!